 It is disconcerting to listen to Whitney Houston’s hit song “I Will Always Love You,” a cover of the 1974 Dolly Parton original and used in the 1992 film The Bodyguard.
 The bodyguard in question is Kevin Costner’s secret service agent Frank Farmer, hired by pop singer Rachel Marron (Houston) in finding herself victim of a stalker.
 The two soon exceed the terms of their contract, with Farmer stolidly remaining on the job, taking a bullet for her in the climactic scene.
 The film is a travesty on many levels, no longer simply enjoyably so, but the soundtrack remains one of the bestselling albums of all time.
 God knows it is not the lyrics.
 If I should stay, I would only be in your way.
 So I’ll go, but I know I’ll think of you every step of the way.
 And I will always love you.
 Such lines could hardly serve as the measure of Houston’s soaring performance.
 Or could they?
 Did Houston herself merely phone it in, knowing her voice capable of making nothing seem to matter outside itself?
 And just continuing the obvious line, was this a problem for her?
-Houston’s life and death have lent themselves to potboiler thinking and sorry clichés, all inadequate, including the “bittersweet memories” that Houston sings of “taking with” her.
+Houston’s life and death have lent themselves to potboiler thinking and sorry clichés, including the “bittersweet memories” that Houston sings of “taking with” her.
 But indeed, marching straight in, no one seems to have always loved Whitney Houston, and the Hollywood accounting of this speculative datum does not mitigate the awful irony of it.

 This forum is on the oath: the promise, the pledge, the vow, equally the curse, the malediction, the blasphemy.
 The entries in the Oxford English Dictionary comprise an exhibit in how to do things with words: “1.
 A solemn or formal declaration invoking God (or a god, or other object of reverence) as witness to the truth of a statement, or to the binding nature of a promise or undertaking; an act of making such a declaration.
 Also: the statement or promise made in such a declaration, or the words of such a statement.”
 “2.
 A casual or careless appeal invoking God (or something sacred) in asseveration or imprecation, without intent of reverence, made in corroboration of a statement, declaration, etc.; a profane or blasphemous utterance; a curse.
 Now (also): any strong expletive expressing anger, frustration, etc., often with substitution for, or omission of, a sacred name.”
 Reverence and irreverence packed with nails in one four-letter word.
 “By my troth, and in good earnest, and so God mend me, and by all pretty oaths that are not dangerous, if you break one jot of your promise or come one minute behind your hour, I will think you the most pathetical break-promise and the most hollow lover…” declaims Rosalind to would-be lover Orlando in Shakespeare’s As You Like It.
 Or in the words of Elizabethan contemporary Thomas Dekker, author of, among other notable works, The Honest Whore, Parts 1 and 2 (1630), “Oathes are Crutches, vpon which Lyes… go, & neede no other passport… For oathes are wounds that a man stabs into himselfe, yea, they are burning words that consume those who kindle them” (The Seven Deadly Sinnes of London, 1606).